alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

 Response time measures how quickly requests are being handled - one of the primary indicators of application performance.

-  * **Monitor** response time by adding the [`$request_time`](an-in-depth-guide-to-nginx-metrics#request_time) variable to your NGINX log configuration.
-This measures the elapsed time for NGINX to receive the full client request, process the request, and transmit the response.
+  * **Monitor** response time by adding the [`$request_time`](an-in-depth-guide-to-nginx-metrics#request_time) variable to your nginx log configuration.
+This measures the elapsed time for nginx to receive the full client request, process the request, and transmit the response.
   * **Set an alert** if response time exceeds a fixed threshold that makes sense for your application.
 Pick a baseline based on your site's observed performance, and fine-tune as needed.
 Response time can fluctuate with changes in the pattern of requests to your site, so you may need to use a fairly loose threshold.
 For additional coverage, if your monitoring tool supports it, you might consider adding alerts on median response time, 99th percentile response time, or response time for specific pages.

 ### 3. Active Connections

-There is a (configurable) hard limit on the total number of [connections](an-in-depth-guide-to-nginx-metrics.md#connections) that NGINX can handle.
+There is a (configurable) hard limit on the total number of [connections](an-in-depth-guide-to-nginx-metrics.md#connections) that nginx can handle.
 It's important to know that limit and alert before the limit is reached.

-The limit is equal to the # of [`worker_connections`](http://nginx.org/en/docs/ngx_core_module.html#worker_connections) * [`worker_processes`](http://nginx.org/en/docs/ngx_core_module.html#worker_processes) in your NGINX configuration.
+The limit is equal to the # of [`worker_connections`](http://nginx.org/en/docs/ngx_core_module.html#worker_connections) * [`worker_processes`](http://nginx.org/en/docs/ngx_core_module.html#worker_processes) in your nginx configuration.
 Once the limit is reached, connections will be dropped and users will see errors.
 Note that this limit includes all connections (from clients and to upstream servers).

   * **Monitor** active connections by reading [`Active connections`](an-in-depth-guide-to-nginx-metrics.md#active_connections) from [`ngx_http_stub_status_module`](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
   * **Set an alert** as your active connections approach the maximum connection limit.
 We recommend setting the alert to 70% of the limit to give yourself room to adjust without setting off false positives.
   * **Monitor** both connections accepted and connections handled by reading [`accepts`](an-in-depth-guide-to-nginx-metrics.md#accepts) and [`handled`](an-in-depth-guide-to-nginx-metrics.md#handled) respectively from [`ngx_http_stub_status_module`](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
 Under normal circumstances, these should be equal.
-  * **Set an alert** if [`handled`](an-in-depth-guide-to-nginx-metrics.md#handled) falls below [`accepts`](an-in-depth-guide-to-nginx-metrics.md#accepts) - this means that NGINX is dropping connections before completion and is an indication that a resource limit has been reached.
+  * **Set an alert** if [`handled`](an-in-depth-guide-to-nginx-metrics.md#handled) falls below [`accepts`](an-in-depth-guide-to-nginx-metrics.md#accepts) - this means that nginx is dropping connections before completion and is an indication that a resource limit has been reached.

 ### 4. Connection Backlog Queue

-NGINX accepts connections very quickly, but in extremely high-traffic situations, a connection backlog can still happen at the system level (which is a distinct bottleneck from the application-level connection handling described in #3 above.)
+Nginx accepts connections very quickly, but in extremely high-traffic situations, a connection backlog can still happen at the system level (which is a distinct bottleneck from the application-level connection handling described in #3 above.)
 When this occurs, new connections will be refused.

   * **Monitor** the syslog for backlog-related error messages
   * **Monitor** the output of `netstat -s` for "SYNs to LISTEN sockets dropped” and "times the listen queue of a socket overflowed" values.